 - Are currently in school, have graduated or obtained a certificate of completion from high school, have obtained a general education development (GED) certificate, or are an honorably discharged veteran of the Coast Guard or Armed Forces of the United States; and

 - Have not been convicted of a felony, significant misdemeanor, three or more other misdemeanors, and do not otherwise pose a threat to national security or public safety.

 3. What forms do I use to apply, and what are the filing fees?

 You are required to submit form I-821D, Consideration of Deferred Action for Childhood Arrivals.
 If you are applying for employment authorization, you must also submit forms I-765 and I-765WS.
 In order to receive employment authorization, you must demonstrate “an economic necessity for employment”.
-We link to each of these forms and instructions for completing these forms from our Deferred Action page.

 The total fees are $465.

 Before deciding your application, DHS will perform a background check on you.

 4. If my application is denied, can I appeal?

 You cannot an appeal or submit a motion to reopen/reconsider if your application is denied.
 However, the memo is silent about whether you can reapply for deferred action if you initial application is denied.

 In extremely limited situations, you can request a review of the denial.